MCCLELLAN F. STUNKARD, JR., LT, USN

 McClellan's position on the Class of 1934 panel in Memorial Hall suggests he was lost between January 10 and February 8, 1943.
 His name does not appear in USAAF aircraft losses, stateside or overseas, for either of those months.
 The USNA Alumni Association lists his date of death as January 13, 1943.

-However, in the December 4, 1942 Bedford Gazette: "Mr. and Mrs. Roy Earley were called to Governor’s Island, N.Y., last week on account of the death of Mrs. Earley’s nephew, Flight Commander M.F.
+However, in the December 4, 1942 Bedford Gazette: "Mr. and Mrs. Roy Earley were called to Governor’s Island, New York, last week on account of the death of Mrs. Earley’s nephew, Flight Commander M.F.
 Stunkard Jr., who was stationed at Lake Charles, La.
 Death was due to pneumonia."

 In the Port Arthur News on Monday, November 23, 1942: "Lt.
 Col. McClellan F. Stunkard, Jr., 32, of the Lake Charles army flying school, who died Sunday in the post hospital, was buried this morning with full military honors."